Skip to content

 Agentic AI

-AI systems that not only react but independently pursue goals, plan, act and control processes.
+AI systems that not only react but autonomously pursue goals, plan, act and control processes.

 AI Values

-Values that guide the responsible, reflective and effective use of AI in work and learning processes (e.g. responsibility, openness, respect).
+Values that guide the responsible, reflective and effective use of AI in the work and learning process (e.g. responsibility, openness, respect).

 Assessment

-Systematic recording and evaluation of competencies.
-At Valcom, this includes self-assessment and 360° feedback for precise values and competence diagnostics.
+Systematic capture and evaluation of competences.
+At Valcom this comprises self-assessment and 360° feedback for precise values and competence diagnostics.

 B